 Continuing to present exceptional examples of Americana at auction, Skinner, Inc. is pleased to announce strong results from its August Americana auction.

-Earning over $2 million, a compelling selection of American paintings, furniture, weathervanes, folk art carvings, trade signs and more, as well as Part I of the Howard Roth Collection of Early American Iron, offered something for every collector and Americana buff.… Read More
+Earning over $2 million, a compelling selection of American paintings, furniture, weathervanes, folk art carvings, trade signs and more, as well as Part I of the Howard Roth Collection of Early American Iron, offered something for every collector and Americana buff.
+View highlights from the auction.… Read More

 BOSTON, Mass. – September 3, 2013 – Skinner, Inc. today announced exceptional results for its recent American Furniture and Decorative Arts sale held on Sunday, August 11th.
 The sale grossed $1,534,312.75, including buyer’s premium, with many lots far exceeding pre-sale estimates.

 I grew up twenty miles west of Philadelphia in what was, in the 1930s and ’40s, a rural landscape.
-Kirks had been in the Philadelphia area since the 18th century and it was logical that my parents had some early furniture.… Read More
+Kirks had been in the Philadelphia area since the 18th century and it was logical that my parents had some early furniture.
+As was natural at that time I happily refinished an array of pine pieces I purchased.… Read More

 Classic American antique furniture never goes out of style.
 The elegant curves and masterful woodworking of a fine piece of furniture in original condition can always attract interest and command high prices at auction.